 Doing meditation practices is one of my favorite mindfulness exercises.
 It helps in processing thoughts and emotions with more acceptance.
 It improves sleep, lessen feeling burnout, depression, and helps with high blood pressure and gives you more clarity and focus.
 As anxiety can make us feel like we’re losing control, meditating strengthens our mind and body connection.
 And you can try guided mindfulness meditation programs online like Youtube and some apps.

-Whether it’s a short jaunt or a stroll in the park, going for a walk can really affect your focus.
+Whether it’s a short jaunt or a stroll in the park, going for a walk can really help you ground yourself.
 There’s

-My favorite kind of walk, now that it’s cooler here in Arizona, is to take Louie and Romeo for a 20 minute walk around the neighborhood.
-It’s a win win because we get outside and get some exercise.
-And they get tired by the time we get home so they rest!
+My favorite kind of walk, when it’s cooler here in Arizona, is to take Louie and Romeo for a 20 minute walk around the neighborhood.
+It’s a win win because we get outside and get some exercise, and they get tired by the time we get home so they rest!

 Having negative thoughts affects your focus.
 To help yourself, focus on your breathing.
 Close your eyes,